andrewgioia/keyrune/README.md

 ## Using Keyrune on the Desktop

-To copy Keyrune symbols into your desktop software (or access to vectors directly), go to the [Cheatsheet](http://andrewgioia.github.io/Keyrune/cheatsheet.html) on the documentation site, copy the character (not the unicode representation), and then paste it into your desktop application after installing keyrune.otf.
+To copy Keyrune symbols into your desktop software (or access to vectors directly), go to the [Cheatsheet](http://andrewgioia.github.io/Keyrune/cheatsheet.html) on the documentation site, copy the character (not the unicode representation), and then paste it into your desktop application after installing keyrune.ttf.

+If you're having trouble and want step-by-step instructions and a [sample Word document](https://www.dropbox.com/s/gp45uuuejfy089n/Keyrune_desktop_example.docx?dl=1) to use, head on over to the [documentation page](https://andrewgioia.github.io/Keyrune)!

 ## License